 - Help local governments with the development of plans to improve water, sewer, storm drainage and transportation services in areas where duplexes and other traditional housing would not be feasible due to service constraints.

-DLCD will conduct rulemaking to provide a model code local governments can use to meet the requirements of House Bill 2001, and a process and criteria for the evaluation of local infrastructure plans under HB 2001.
+DLCD is currently in rulemaking to provide a model code local governments can use to meet the requirements of House Bill 2001, and a process and criteria for the evaluation of local infrastructure plans under HB 2001.

 For more information, go to